School of Nursing

 - The College offers a generic undergraduate program.

 - The Nursing program has a strong leadership focus with advanced learning resources.

-- Various Memorandum of Understanding is made with nearby corporate and government hospitals.
+- Various Memorandum of Understanding is made with nearby Corporate, Government Hospitals, Rural & Urban Health Centers.

 - Regular quality check in our programme to ensure the best manpower in the society.